-The Lonesome Dove Collection permanent exhibition gallery opened in 2007 and was dedicated in a special ceremony that was attended by several members of the miniseries’ cast and crew.
+The Lonesome Dove Collection permanent exhibition gallery opened in 2007 and was dedicated in a special ceremony attended by several members of the miniseries’ cast and crew.

 In 2016 the reading room was dedicated as the Laura Walser Reading Room, in honor of Bill Wittliff’s mother.

-In 2017, the Texas Music Collection was established as a new major collecting area.
-When created, the collection already had an excellent foundation through a large number of materials and archives from songwriters and music journalists that had been acquired as part of the Southwestern Writers Collection over the past 30 years.
+The Texas Music Collection was established as a new major collecting area in 2017.
+When created, the collection already had an excellent foundation through a large number of materials and archives from songwriters and music journalists acquired as part of the Southwestern Writers Collection over the past 30 years.

 After Texas folklorist J. Frank Dobie’s death, his wife Bertha gave Bill Wittliff a keystone, which Dobie had saved from one of the arches of the old Bee County courthouse and kept at his Paisano ranch west of Austin for many years.